+How long will your retirement be?

 Men Women

-Age now Life expectancy Chance of reaching age 100 Life expectancy Chance of reaching age 100
+Ag ectancy Chance of reaching age 100 Life expectancy Chance of reaching age 100

-60 85 3.5% 87 6.2%
+60 84 3.0% 87 6.2%

-65 85 3.1% 87 5.6%
+65 85 2.7% 88 5.7%

 Source: Office of National Statistics (ONS).
-Life expectancy is calculated using the 2018-20 data produced by ONS, updated 30 January 2024.
+Life expectancy is calculated using the 2022 data produced by ONS, updated 14 February 2024.

 Retirement may also be starting earlier or later than you originally planned.
-Research shows that 55% of those retiring in 2022 had brought forward their retirement date, while 20% had been forced to accept a delay - a reminder to build flexibility into your plans.
+Resent research showed that 55% of those retiring had brought forward their retirement date, while 20% had been forced to accept a delay - a reminder to build flexibility into your plans.
 Your retirement income could come from a variety of sources:

 - You may continue working and receive earnings on a parttime basis for a while.
-Phasing in retirement in this way is a growing trend, helped by the expansion of working from home - You probably have several different investments and other assets that can provide income in your retirement, and that you may perhaps also wish to leave to your family. - You may have different pensions from different sources starting at different times.
+Phasing in retirement in this way is a growing trend, helped by the expansion of working from home. - You probably have several different investments and other assets that can provide income in your retirement, and that you may perhaps also wish to leave to your family. - You may have different pensions from different sources starting at different times.
 You are likely to have a state pension and other pension entitlements that have built up over the years, perhaps from several employers.